You are here: home / about

 Backed by such a wealth of experience, The Billie Barry Stage School was founded in 1964.The school had a mere 36 students on its first day but Billie’s professionalism was obvious even then.
 From the onset a broad range of dance singing and Stage- craft was taught, with the aim of producing well-rounded professional theatre practitioners.
 Such an approach is impressive even today, when a lack of discipline and ignorance of theatre protocol are still cited by directors and choreographers as causes for talented performers losing out in the jobs market.

-Within six months of its foundation, the school had students appearing on television in the children's show Saoirse agus Bartley.
-Not long after, Billie won an audition for the pantomime at Dublin's Gaiety Theatre, beginning a 36-year tradition that is still running today.
-Subsequently, the Billie Barry Stage School was given a coveted appearance on the Late Late Show, which gave the school and the pupil's wide exposure all across the country.
-Highlights through the Years.
+Within six months of its foundation, the school had students appearing on television in the children’s show Saoirse agus Bartley.
+Not long after, Billie won an audition for the pantomime at Dublin’s Gaiety Theatre, beginning a tradition of over 40 years that is still running today.
+Subsequently, the Billie Barry Stage School was given a coveted appearance on the Late Late Show, which gave the school and the pupil’s wide exposure all across the country.

-Billie's hope is that the students of the school will take with them a treasure trove of happy memories that will remain with them for the rest of their lives.
+Billie’s hope was that the students of the school would take with them a treasure trove of happy memories that would remain with them for the rest of their lives.

 Billie Barry sprinkled some glitter into the lives of generations of children.